This is how quickly we give up on resolutions

 Setting up production access

 At this point you’ll be able to send a couple test emails, but the volume is fairly limited.
-Request production access and you should be granted the ability to send many more emails.
+Request production access and you should be granted the ability to send many more emails and not need to verify recipient email addresses.

 Reference